Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/tools.rst

    | Menu:     :menuselection:`Object --> Apply --> Animated Transform to Deltas`

-The *Animated Transform to Deltas* tool can be used to convert the "normal" transformation animations (animations done to the translation, scale, and rotation values). to :ref:`Delta transforms <transform-delta>`.
+The *Animated Transform to Deltas* tool can be used to convert the "normal" transformation animations (animations done to the translation, scale, and rotation values) to :ref:`Delta transforms <transform-delta>`.
 To use this tool simply select the object with the animations that you want to convert and got to :menuselection:`Object --> Apply --> Animated Transform to Deltas`